SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE2/README.md

 After the application you will find a new file called `terraform.tfstate` in your directory.
 This file contains the [state](https://developer.hashicorp.com/terraform/language/state) of the Terraform configuration and is used to keep track of the resources that have been created.

+You can also check that everything is in place via the SAP BTP cockpit.
+You should see a new subaccount that comprises our configuration.

 ## Additional information

 Here you find additional information on the used Terraform features and functions: